-By reducing density, promoting consistency and normal tissue layers it can improve both the structure and the functionality of the tissue.
-The work often results in whole body integration.
+By reducing density, promoting consistency, and normal tissue layers, both the structure and the functionality of the tissue can be improved.